If you find this site helpful please click "like" here...

 Let's get started!

-Over the next few months I will be building out this site to include instruction on guitar, songwriting, lyric writing, recording, music schools and music licensing (including places to pitch your music).
+Over the next few months I will be building out this site to include instruction on guitar, writing songs, lyric writing, recording, music schools and music licensing (including places to pitch your music).

 If you want to be kept in the loop as the content becomes available, sign up below for my newsletter Songwriting-Unlimited.